 You are also welcome to ask me, the Faculty Librarian, to assist you

 LibKey Nomad is a browser extension that connects users with library-licensed and open access full text articles.
 LibKey Nomad is available for Google Chrome, Firefox, Microsoft Edge, Brave, and Vivaldi.
 When using LibKey Nomad, users are automatically directed to the best available version of an article so there is no need to search multiple places.
-When the full text is not available you will be provided with options to request the article through InterLibrary Loan (ILL).
-Click on the logo above to visit the tutorial page.
+When the full text is not available you can request the article through Interlibrary Loan (ILL).
+Click on the logo to visit the tutorial page.

 University of the Western Cape,